frankc60/js_callback2promise2async_await/README.md

-#Convert a Callback to Promise - async/await
+# Convert a Callback to Promise - async/await
 frankc60@gmail.com 2020

 Convert the builtin NodeJS callback "https" module to a Promise.

 use either then().catch() or async/await to retrieve the data.

-steps.
+STEPS:
 1. take the callback code and put it in a normal function/method const fetcher = (url) => { ...